How to pick an Auto Body Shop

 Without knowing what to look for, choosing a good auto body shop is tough.
 It’s important to select the right auto collision shop to ensure the vehicle is fixed correctly the first time.

 Know Your Rights

 It is your legal right, as an insured or claimant to have your vehicle repaired at the auto collision repair shop of your choice.
 Steering – The act of an insurance company telling an insured or claimant to get their vehicle repaired at a specific auto collision repair shop.
 In this industry, we face many challenges with insurance companies steering their insured and claimants.
 Check out the Top 5 Insurance Company Steering Tactics: https://www.medinecollision.com/blog-collision-repair-baton-rouge/top-5-insurance-company-steering-tactics

-A great body collision shop is certified by the largest auto organization.
+A great body collision shop is certified by the largest auto-organization.
 Facilities that gain the approval of the organization have proven their abilities as certification is often a lengthy process.
 To become approved, an auto shop must demonstrate it has the most up to date equipment, qualified technicians and a proper facility.
-It must also show it offers above average training to its employees.
+The certified auto body shop must also show it offers above average training to its employees.
 Larger associations always collect feedback from prior customers as well before issuing an approval.

 Know They Have Qualified and Experienced Staff

 A great auto collision shop has qualified staff with a number of certifications.
 Technicians may have certification from many car manufacturers like GM, Chrysler, Toyota, and Nissan, showing their knowledge and experience.
 Some auto technicians also receive training from vendors such as Keystone and Shottenkirk.
 Painters receive certification through PPG paint and continue to take classes to keep up to date.

 Reviews can be found on websites such as Google, Facebook, and Yelp.
 Online reviews are credible – they are made by the customers of that business.